 For starters, most insurance carriers will allow you to put up to four cars on one policy for a bundled discount.
 For example, if you and your spouse each drive a car and your teenager drives another one, you can put all three vehicles on one policy.
-You will typically get a multi-car credit and pay a lower premium than if each person had a separate policy on each car, says Aimee Goddard, vice president of Eastern Insurance Group in Natick, Ma.
+You will typically get a multi-car credit and pay a lower premium than if each person had a separate policy on each car, says Aimee Goddard, vice president of Eastern Insurance Group.

 3 common concerns with multiple cars

-To help you better understand insurance options with multiple cars, here are 3 common situations:
+To help you better understand insurance options with multiple cars, here are three common situations:

+1. Married couples with two cars.
 Typically it doesn’t matter who drives which car as your rate will generally be based on the vehicles and the number of licensed drivers living in the household.
 Most insurance carriers will recommend that both drivers be listed as primary drivers on both cars.
+And, remember car insurance is required in almost every state.

 In some instances, you may want to list your spouse as an occasional driver of your primary car as this may save you money.
 However, this isn’t recommended because if your spouse is in an accident while driving "your" car and the insurer deems him a principal driver, the claim could be denied.

-On the flipside, if your spouse truly doesn’t drive your car, you can save money by excluding him from your vehicle entirely.
+On the flipside, if your spouse truly doesn’t drive your car, you can save money by excluding him or her from your vehicle entirely.
 To do this, you will usually have to submit a form signed by both of you.
 This will state that your spouse will never drive your car.
-"We don’t usually recommend this but we do inform clients about it," says Goddard.
+But, Goddard said he typically doesn't recommend this to clients.

 2. You have two cars and one is a classic car that you rarely drive.
 Can you get a lower rate?